AvolitesLtd/TitanManual/docs/system-settings/user-settings.md

 sidebar_label: User Settings
 ---

-The User Settings menu may be accessed from the System mode menu, and also from Program mode: hold down the \<Avo\> button and press
+The User Settings menu may be accessed from the **System** menu, and also from Program mode: hold down the \<Avo\> button and press
 \[User Settings\].